DenWav/d20.zip/readme.md

 These are the issues with the current version, but I'm not planning on fixing them.
 They seem minor enough to not cause significant issues.

-- Due to quirks with the physics engine, dice sitting on top of each other tends to be jittery.
+- Due to quirks with the physics engine, coins (D2s) sitting on top of each other is very jittery
+  - Only an issue when throwin a ridiculous amount of coins
 - Dice sometimes land cocked, and a value is chosen based on what is most upright.
 In reality a cocked dice needs to be re-thrown, but I don't think this system should be responsible for that.
-- It is possible, with huge rolls, to cause some dice to fall out of the container.
-- To keep the physics from being extremely jittery, relaxation is set fairly high.
-This can lead to dice occasionally clipping.

 # License & Attribution